andreasthoelke/dotvim/help.md

 ## Gutter
 leader gg   - GitGutterToggle
 ]c [c       - GitGutter Next/Prev Hunk
-GitGutterUndoHunk, ..PreviewHunk
+2leader gq  - push changes/hunks to quickfix list (note that project root needs to be set to git repo e.g. via leader-dpr GitGutterUndoHunk, ..PreviewHunk

+Note/issue: The ]c/[c navigation seems to happen based on that is in the *gutter* .. not in the repo! so the gutter
+            needs to be visible and even when the hanks have been commited I need to reload the file so the hunks disappear in the gutter

 ## Diffs
 windo diffoff  - to exit vimdiff mode